 As you probably know, there are two films called The Man Who Knew Too Much.
 The second, also directed by Hitchcock, came out in 1956, starring James Stewart and Doris Day (singing an excruciating loud version of the hit “Que Sera Sera”) as the married travelers (in Morocco this time), and Bernard Miles and Brenda de Banzie among the villains — and it’s long been a film buff/auteurist parlor game of sorts to compare the two, and often to find the 1956 remake superior, despite the early high reputation of its predecessor.

 The presence of Jimmy Stewart, an actor who starred in many masterpieces (at least two, Vertigo and Rear Window, for Hitchcock), may be deceiving some of the 1956 film‘s strong admirers, like the younger Robin Wood.
-The 1956 Man Who Knew Too Much is a good movie, but it ’s too long and slow in spots.
-It lacks the high, light-hearted brilliance of the earlier film.
+The 1956 Man Who Knew Too Much is a good movie, but it lacks the high, light-hearted brilliance of the earlier film.
 Either version though is an entertainment (as Graham Greene used to call his thrillers), to treasure even if, for me, the first film is more entertaining.

 Especially when that great childlike heavy with the languorous voice and the bad morphine habit, is on screen.
 Peter Lorre.